loadingio/vscroll/README.md

     vs.removeChild(vs.childNodes[vs.childNodes.length - 1]);
     vs.update();

+Please note that:

-Please note that we expect the container ( root parameter ) is limited in height and scrollable.
+ - we expect the container ( root parameter ) is limited in height and scrollable.
+ - we expect nodes to be visible when calling `update`, otherwise we can't correctly calcualte its diemsion.

 ## Variations